 It is understandably disappointing, but there is no reason why another treatment should not work better.
-It is not a reason to be over-anxious, but it will probably mean a change to the medication you are taking.
+It is also not a reason to be over-anxious, but it will probably mean a change to the medication you are taking.
 For some people, a treatment that worked well earlier can be repeated with good results.
-The same reasoning applies when a treatment that has been effective, no longer appears to work so well (known as refractory myeloma).
+The same reasoning applies when a treatment that has been effective no longer appears to work so well (known as refractory myeloma).

-The first time a relapse happens, most people will be given bortezomib (Velcade).
+The first time a relapse happens, most people will receive another stem cell transplant, but if that is not possible then they will be given a combination treatment with bortezomib (Velcade).
 This is given by injection under the skin, once or twice a week.
-It is usually given in combination with the steroid, dexamethasone, and often with chemotherapy agents, cyclophosphamide or melphalan.
+Bortezomib (Velcade) is usually given in combination with a steroid, such as dexamethasone or prednisone, along with other drugs such as doxorubicin (a chemotherapy), pomalidomide (Imnovid), or daratumumab (Darzalex5).
+Other options for treatment at first relapse are treatments using lenalidomide (Revlimid) and dexamethasone in combination with drugs such as carfilzomib (Kyprolis), isatuximab, daratumumab (Revlimid), or elotuzumab (Empliciti)5.